tangzhao20/dftscr/docs/README.md

-📖 The documentation is best viewed on the [Wiki](https://github.com/tangzhao20/dftscr/wiki), where links between pages work correctly.
+📖 The documentation is best viewed on the [Wiki](https://github.com/tangzhao20/dftscr/wiki).
 Edit the source files in this `docs/` folder.
 All changes are automatically synced to the Wiki.